 Your child will be completely asleep during general anesthesia and will not remember the procedure.
 The anesthesiologist will help transition your child from sedation back into a wakeful state and make sure they are safe to go home.

 Which type of sedation is best for my child?

 That depends!
 We recommend using the least amount of sedation that is still enough to keep your child comfortable.
 It may also depend on how much treatment your child needs.
 For example, one or two fillings that may take 30 minutes may not require as much sedation as treatment that may take several hours.

 Doctor Mori will recommend what she thinks is best in your child's situation.
-Call us today with questions 424-999-5478.
+Call us today at our South Bay pediatric dentistry with questions 424-999-5478.